garethbrickman/monty/README.md

-This is a README for my 0x19-stacks_queues_lifo_fifo project!
+This is a README for my 0x19-stacks_queues_lifo_fifo project